loginom/loginom-help-en-omegat/data/processors/func/calc-func/other.md

 **CRC32(String)**

-* Строка - строка, для которой расcчитывается CRC32 значение.
+* String: the string for which CRC32 value is calculated.

-Function returns the number - CRC32 value calculated on the basis of the given string.
+Function returns the number: CRC32 value calculated on the basis of the given string.
-Расчеты производятся над последовательностью символов Строки в кодировке UTF-8.
+Calculations are performed with the String characters sequence using UTF-8 encoding.

 ## CreateGUID